 The cook’s table was a classic element of a Victorian Kitchen and in recent years we have seen a revival of its popularity in the modern home.

-One characteristic of country house style is simple but solid furniture – stand alone pieces that are incorporated for storage and display or food preparation.
+One characteristic of country house style is simple but solid furniture – stand alone pieces like that of a cook’s table, that are incorporated for storage and display or food preparation.

 Historically, the cook’s table was made out of pine, oak, elm and a variety of fruit woods, oiled or polished to bring out the natural graining and features of the wood.
 Others were colour washed, or painted using primitive paints made from locally available materials such as buttermilk and eggs mixed with earth coloured pigments.
 Interestingly, in the Victorian era, a number of deaths occurred as the result of a popular shade of green paint and wallpaper.
 Scheele’s Green, which was made using copper arsenite, fatally poisoned a number of people until the connection was later realised.
 Nowadays, this green pigment is produced without dangerous toxicity.

-Artichoke’s wealth of experience and knowledge of period architectural detail and cabinet making affords us the specialist skills to deliberately design and make a variety of styles in a single suite of domestic rooms to give the impression that the rooms have evolved through various owners over time.
+Artichoke’s wealth of experience and knowledge of period architectural detail and cabinet making affords us the specialist skills to design and integrate a traditional piece like a cook’s table into a country home.
+We design and curate a variety of styles in a single suite of domestic rooms to give the impression that the rooms have evolved through various owners over time.
+The style of the joinery, therefore, suggests the story of the house.
 Such specific requirements are a perfect demonstration of the truly bespoke nature of our work.

 Fota House is a magnificent Regency mansion with over 70 rooms (including a stunning cooks kitchen).
 It is sited on Fota Island near Cork, Eire and was owned by the Smith Barry family.
 Following some years of neglect it has been lovingly restored by its current guardians, Irish Heritage Trust.
 A direct family connection with its last private owners, Dorothy Bell of the Smith Barry family, recently drew me back, partly out of curiosity, and partly because I had possession of numerous items which were more useful to Fota than us.